 Fly To Puerto Galera

-Updated February 2014 To get to Puerto Galera by air: find out which airlines will get you to us fast by using the "fly to Puerto Galera" airline finder.
-Once you have landed at Manila NAIA, you have a choice of private hire car or bus to get you to Batangas Port and onto the ferry.
+Updated February 2023 To get to Puerto Galera by air: find out which airlines will get you to us fast by using the "fly to Puerto Galera" website page.
+Once you have landed at Manila NAIA, you have a choice of flying here direct by seaplane or boarding a private hire car or bus to get you to Batangas Port and onto the ferry.

 Or, you can fly by charter seaplane or helicopter.
 If you want to fly by charter seaplane or helicopter, then click the "by Air Charter" link on the right.